-If you are an existing NFU Mutual motor insurance customer and plan to drive abroad after leaving the EU, you should contact your local NFU Mutual Agent or Mutual Direct approximately two weeks before you travel to see if a Green Card is needed.
+If you are an NFU Mutual motor insurance customer and plan to drive abroad after the UK has left the EU, you should contact your local NFU Mutual Agent or Mutual Direct approximately two weeks before you travel to see if a Green Card is needed.
 If required, we can issue a Green Card which will remain valid until your next annual policy renewal date, so that you do not need to request a further Green Card if you make a repeat trip.

 Please note that if there is a ‘no deal’ Brexit after the transition period and Green Cards are required, you MUST have a Green Card physically with you.
 International law does not allow us to issue you with an electronic version.

-The situation regarding Green Cards may change if the UK forms an agreement with the EU.
+The situation regarding Green Cards may change if the UK forms an agreement with the EU in 2020.
 In this instance, we will update this web page with up-to-date advice.

 Continental Breakdown Cover